Stability manifolds of varieties with finite Albanese morphisms: Abelian threefold case

 \subsection{Further questions}

 \begin{Ques} Let $(X,H)$ be a smooth projective variety whose Albanese morphism is finite, then is $\Stab_H(X)$ also contractible? \end{Ques} This is already non-trivial for the threefold case.
 Unlike Theorem \ref{thm:ab3space} of the abelian threefold case, there are examples of different geometric stability conditions on the projective space with the same central charge.
-However, we don't expect such examples exist when the Albanese morphism of the variety is finite.
-In particular, we expect \cite[Conjecture 1.7]{BMS:stabCY3s} holds in an even stronger sense that $\tilde{\mathfrak P}_n$ is the whole space $\Stab_H(X)$ when the Albanese morphism of $X$ is finite.
+However, we do not expect such examples exist when the Albanese morphism of the variety is finite.
+In particular, we expect \cite[Conjecture 1.7]{BMS:stabCY3s} to hold in an even stronger sense that $\tilde{\mathfrak P}_n$ is the whole space $\Stab_H(X)$ when the Albanese morphism of $X$ is finite.

 \begin{Ques} Let $X$ be a smooth projective variety whose Albanese morphism is not finite.
 Then does there always exist non-geometric stability conditions? \end{Ques} In other words, we expect the finite Albanese morphism condition is necessary and sufficient for all stability conditions being geometric.
 When $X$ is of dimension one, the answer is affirmative by \cite[Theorem 2.7]{Macri:curves}.
-When $X$ is of dimension greater than or equal to three, the question is far beyond reach, as even the existence of stability conditions are only known in few cases, see \cite{BMS:stabCY3s,quintic,yucheng:stabprodvar} for more details.
+When $X$ is of dimension greater than or equal to three, the question is far beyond reach, as even the existence of stability conditions are only known in few cases, see \cite{BMS:stabCY3s, Zhiji-stabneftan, quintic, yucheng:stabprodvar} for more details.

-This makes surfaces the most interesting case, which is also already highly non-trivial.
+This makes the surface case the most interesting one, which is nevertheless highly non-trivial.
 By gluing stability conditions with respect to the Orlov semiorthogonal decomposition for blow-ups, there are always non-geometric stability conditions on non-minimal surfaces.
-One may therefore always assume the surface is minimal.
+One may therefore always assume that the surface is minimal.
 Among all such surfaces, the most interesting case is when the Albanese morphism of $X$ is trivial, in other words, $H^1(X,\cO_X)=0$.
-We have the following conjecture for the Le Poitier function of them.
+We have the following conjecture for the Le Poitier function of them.\\

-\textbf{Conjecture.} Let $(S,H)$ be a smooth polarized surface with zero irregularity, then the Le Potier function $\Phi_{S,H}$ is not continuous at $0$.
+\textbf{Conjecture.} Let $(S,H)$ be a smooth polarized surface with zero irregularity, then the Le Potier function $\Phi_{S,H}$ is not continuous at $0$.\\

 Admitting this conjecture, we expect that there always exist stability conditions as that discussed in \cite[Theorem 12.1]{Bridgeland:K3} when $S$ has zero irregularity.
-We leave details to a project in the future.
+We will investigate this direction in a future project.